AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-07.md

 ## Wrapping Up

-A data warehouse isn’t just a place to store data—it’s the system of record for analytics.
+A data warehouse isn’t just a place to store data - it’s the system of record for analytics.
 Its structure, performance, and accessibility determine how quickly stakeholders can make informed decisions.

 Designing and maintaining an effective warehouse requires a thoughtful approach to modeling, data loading, and performance tuning.
 As your organization grows, so do the expectations placed on your warehouse to handle increasing complexity, scale, and demand for real-time insight.